bonitasoft/bonita-application-packager/README.md

 * Downloads the Bonita Tomcat bundle from the internet
 * Extracts the bundle
 * Adds your Bonita Application contained in `my-application/` folder
+* Removes provided Bonita generic applications (such as Bonita User Application and Bonita Admin Application) that are not useful to run along with your Bonita Application
 * Re-packages the Bonita Tomcat bundle with your Bonita Application inside (under a new name)